palakela/CODENAME/README.md

 ______________________________________________________________________________________
 ## 2) REQUIREMENTS

-To run the script it is necessary to have Phyton v.3.x installed on your laptop.
+To run the script it is necessary to have Python v.3.x installed on your laptop.
 Moreover, you need the following libraries:

 -  `Numpy v1.15.1`
 -  `Pandas v0.23.4`